 TIPS FOR YOUR JODHPUR UDAIPUR ROAD TRIP

-Too much to handle?
+Note: Too much to handle?
 Why don’t you plan your trip via a travel agent and be stress-free?
-They will take all the headache of planning and executing and will leave the enjoying part for you.
+They will take all the headaches of planning and executing and will leave the enjoying part for you.
 Want to give it a try?
 Then, try to give us a chance.
 We promise that we’ll make your road trip one to remember.
-So how about you request a quote right here!
+So how about you request a quote right here?

-- Consume a lot of salt if you are taking this road trip in summers.
-That’s because the body loses potassium and sodium via sweating that can decrease your water retention capacity.
+Consume a lot of salt if you are taking this road trip in the summer.
+That’s because the body loses potassium and sodium via sweating which can decrease your water retention capacity.